loozhengyuan/govtech-tap-appdev/README.md

 This seems to be a deviation from all other endpoints and it does not seem to have a good justification why this was the case, thus it shall be assumed that the `spouse` field was intended to be included in all endpoints.

-**Family names are unique**
+**Names are unique**

-Obviously, this is not a practical assumption but this will make it much easier to interact with the API without dealing with all the primary keys.
+Although an unrealistic assumption, this will make it much easier to interact with the API without dealing with all the primary keys of the users.
 By making this assertion, all `FamilyMember` instances can be referred to by their names because they are unique, e.g. Bob can add "Alice" as it spouse without knowing her primary key.
-Unfortunately though, you will not be able to create a user with the same name.
+Unfortunately though, one will not be able to create a user with the same name.